 On-Demand PDOnline modules available at any time for your convenience

 The following professional development offerings are available on demand, which allows you to complete the modules at your own pace and schedule.
 Some modules may require you to register to gain access.
-The Individual Reflection Professional Development Form is available to agency staff for documentation of on-demand PD activities that are not offered through My Learning Plan.
+The Individual Reflection Professional Development Form is available to agency staff for documentation of on-demand PD activities.
 Agency administrators can request that staff complete this form when they participate in these activities.
-After agency staff completes the Individual Reflection Professional Development Form, administrators will be required to approve the form before staff will see the activity listed in their My Learning Plan portfolio.

 College and Career Readiness Standards